Nicholas Pileggi: Career

 Pileggi began his career as a journalist and had a profound interest in the Mafia.
 He is best known for writing Wiseguy: Life in a Mafia Family (1985), which he adapted into the movie Goodfellas (1990), and for writing Casino: Love and Honor in Las Vegas and the subsequent screenplay for Casino (1995).
 The movie versions of both were directed and co-written by Martin Scorsese.
 Pileggi also co-wrote the screenplay for the film City Hall (1996), starring Al Pacino.
 He served as an executive producer for American Gangster (2007), a biographical crime film based on the career of drug lord Frank Lucas.
 He also authored Blye, Private Eye (1987).

+He wrote the foreword to Frank Ragano's memoir Mob Lawyer.
 Pileggi co-wrote the pilot of the CBS television series Vegas, which first aired in September 2012.

 Personal life

 Pileggi's first marriage ended in divorce around 1979.
 Pileggi was married to fellow author, journalist, and filmmaker Nora Ephron from 1987 until her death in 2012.
 Journalist Gay Talese is his first cousin.